-OST: FREE SPEED IMPROVEMENT: NONE (This is your benchmark) Tools such as WebPageTest or Pingdom will show you basic performance metrics along with exactly which elements are taking the longest time to load on your web page.
+DIFFICULTY LEVEL: EASY I COST: FREE SPEED IMPROVEMENT: NONE This is your benchmark

+Tools such as WebPageTest or Pingdom will show you basic performance metrics along with exactly which elements are taking the longest time to load on your web page.
 Simply enter the URL of the page you're looking to evaluate and wait for the results to come in.

-We recommend running about 5 tests (first and repeat view as illustrated on the right) so you can understand how your website performs the first and second times someone visits it.
+We recommend running about 5 tests (first and repeat view as illustrated below) so you can understand how your website performs the first and second times someone visits it.
 The multiple first views will help you understand if you have a delivery infrastructure caching working and the repeat views help you understand if you have an in-browser caching strategy set up.
-Test a website's performance